To schedule an appointment with a JFS counselor, call 804-282-5644, ext. 239.

 I work with individuals, couples and families, using a multi-theoretical approach, depending on the different types of personal difficulty and the uniqueness of each client and their situation.
 My focus is on the client-therapist relationship where I provide a safe environment of mutuality, respect, and acceptance.
 I assist clients in identifying and utilizing their strengths, and I believe each client has the ability to grow and reach his or her full potential.

-David Guion, Ph.D., Clinical Psychologist
+David Guion, Ph.D., Director of Clinical Services

 I am a licensed clinical psychologist.
 I work with a broad range of ages and concerns including anxiety and depression, men’s and gender issues, relationship difficulties, career/vocational issues, and trauma.
 I also have specialized experience with substance abuse.
 In therapy I encourage a collaborative, transparent, and empathic environment.
 I use an integrative theoretical approach based on your situation, with an emphasis on interpersonal theory, and I draw from humanistic, Dialectical Behavior Therapy (DBT), and cognitive behavioral therapy (CBT) techniques.
 I also conduct assessments for intellectual disability and more general mental health disability determinations.